 Finding a puddle around your water heater can definitely send you into a panic, but don't grab the phone to order a new one just yet.
 In some cases, you can apply a temporary fix to stop the leak while you figure out your next steps.
 The key is to correctly identify where the water is coming from.
 Some leaks are simple issues with fittings that can be tightened, while others are clear signs that your water heater’s time is up.
 A quick fix might buy you a few hours or days, but it’s rarely a permanent solution.
 Think of it as first aid for your plumbing, not a cure.

-Quick Fixes for Minor Leaks
+Quick Fixes for Minor Drips and Leaks

 If you're lucky, your leak is coming from a place that’s easy to access and repair.
 The most common culprits are loose plumbing connections right on top of the unit or a faulty drain valve near the bottom.
 Take a close look at the cold water inlet and hot water outlet pipes.
 Sometimes, all you need is a wrench to gently tighten a loose connection.
 Similarly, the drain valve at the base of the tank can sometimes leak if it isn't fully closed or if the washer inside has worn out.
 Tightening the valve handle or replacing the valve itself are manageable tasks for a confident DIYer and can stop a slow drip in its tracks.